OneSignal/OneSignal-DotNet-SDK/MIGRATION_GUIDE.md

 # Limitations
-- Recommend using only in development and staging environments for Beta releases.
-- Outcomes will be available in a future release
+- Changing app IDs is not supported.
+- Any User namespace calls must be invoked after initialization.
+Example: OneSignal.User.addTag("tag", "2")
+- In the SDK, the user state is only refreshed from the server when a new session is started (cold start or backgrounded for over 30 seconds) or when the user is logged in.
+This is by design.
 # Known issues
 - Identity Verification
-    - We will be introducing JWT in follow up Alpha or Beta release
+    - We will be introducing JWT in follow up release